Graduation (album): Recording and production

-The hip-hop beat for "The Glory" was originally made for West's GOOD Music associate, close friend, and fellow Chicago hip-hop artist Common, whose seventh album, Finding Forever, was being produced and recorded by West simultaneously with Graduation.
-As was the case with both their previous albums, certain tracks that West originally crafted for Finding Forever that Common declined eventually ended up on his own studio album.
+The beat for "The Glory" was originally made for West's GOOD Music associate, close friend, and fellow Chicago hip-hop artist Common, whose seventh album, Finding Forever, was being produced and recorded by West simultaneously with Graduation.
+As was the case with both their previous albums, certain tracks that West originally crafted for Finding Forever that Common declined eventually ended up on his own album.
 "Everything I Am" was yet another song intended for Common but was passed on, a fact which West addresses within the opening lines.
 The record features turntable scratches contributed by famed hip-hop record producer DJ Premier.
 After West had played the demo for "Everything I Am" over the phone for DJ Premier and asked him what he thought of it, DJ Premier then replied that he enjoyed the lyrics and the innovative beat and offered to scratch over it.
 When working on the track, and while following the numerous instructions that were supplied by West, DJ Premier took seven different styles of scratches, including drum breaks, then cut all of them up into different rhythms, and scattered them all throughout the track, providing West with many different ideas to choose from.

-While written by West, who envisioned its concept and chorus while riding an elevator, the soul-baring Jay-Z dedication "Big Brother" stands as the only song on Graduation that he didn't produce.
+While written by West, who envisioned its concept and chorus while riding an elevator, the soul-baring Jay-Z dedication "Big Brother" stands as the only song on Graduation that he did not produce.
 The production of the track was instead handled solely by Atlanta record producer DJ Toomp.
 According to West's cousin, soul singer Tony Williams, Jay-Z became quite emotional after West played a part of "Big Brother" for him in the studio for the first time.
 During an interview with Rolling Stone, West himself recalled that it was "a very serious moment".
 When asked for his opinion, Jay-Z replied that he considered "Big Brother" a fair portrayal from a little brother's perspective.
 Jay-Z went on to say that he also thought that the song was "brilliantly written" and voice the belief of it being West's best song since "Jesus Walks" as far as structure and emotion.

-Although "Bittersweet Poetry" appears as a Japanese bonus track on Graduation, it was actually one of the very first songs crafted for Late Registration.
+Although "Bittersweet Poetry" appears as a Japanese bonus track on Graduation, it was actually one of the first songs crafted for Late Registration.
 After seeing the 2004 biographical film Ray together, West and blues-rock musician John Mayer decided to collaborate on a record and immediately went back to a recording studio to compose the song "Bittersweet" with the help of Keyshia Cole.
-This wasn't the first time West and Mayer collaborated with one another.
+This was not the first time West and Mayer collaborated with one another.
 The two previously worked together to make "Go!", the third single from Common's sixth studio album Be, which came about when Mayer went to visit West at The Record Plant in Los Angeles.
 In the end, because West felt that their song did not coincide well into the overall soundscape of his second studio album, it was subsequently unincluded.